The first question most often asked by people as they begin their keto diet is how long does it take to go into ketosis?

-More experienced keto dieters may want to discover how much wriggle room they have with their carbs, while staying in ketosis.
+More experienced keto dieters may want to discover how much wriggle room they have with their carbs.
+They may be able to increase them while staying in ketosis.

 Very active people or athletes may find that they can substantially increase their daily carb limit and still get all the benefits of being in ketosis.

 Anyone who is using keto to help or reverse a health condition will want to make sure they are in ketosis.

 If you are using MCT oil or exogenous ketones, you will want to check how much of these to use to stay at your optimal level of ketosis.
 Thhis will make these products most beneficial for you

 In these circumstances, you don’t want to be guessing if you’re in ketosis or not.

 Blood/ketone measuring kits are by far the most accurate way of knowing your ketone levels.

 By maintaining a diet of 20g or less of net carbs you should be able to reach ketosis within a week.

 There are factors which can influence your individual response to the keto diet.